 link auth: wpa2-psk

-If you tend to use this command line statement more often, please consider making a symbolic link, so you can simply type “airport” on the command line without having to type the full path.
+Either solution allows you to simply type “airport” on Terminal without having to type the full path.

 sudo ln -s /System/Library/PrivateFrameworks/Apple80211.framework/Versions/Current/Resources/airport